dolanske/huejs/notes.md

   - [ ] implement computed(callback: void)
   - [ ] implement watch(property: reactive, callback: void)

+---

-- [ ] Create a compiler, adds some boilerplate to the components (RETHINK)
+- [ ] (OUT OF SCOPE) Create a compiler, adds some boilerplate to the components

   - [ ] Test if tempalte string usage is possible
   - \*\*[ ] Rethink add auto injection of createTemplate during rendering.
 Components should only contain a render function which returns a string template